 When you’re making tomato soup, you add basil to finish the soup.
 It makes the tomato taste a little sweeter and adds that finishing touch.
 The soup is not about the basil, but if it wasn't there you'd feel something were missing.
 Bitters are just as necessary to any cocktail, as basil is to tomato soup.
 Bitters add an essential depth of flavor, and because of this, we put a ton of thought into the ingredients that make up our bitters.

-With the exception of cocktail nerds, the truth is that most people don’t know a ton about the ingredients used in our favorite cocktails.
+With the exception of cocktail nerds, the truth is that most people don’t know a ton about the ingredients used in their favorite cocktails.
 Cocktail ingredients like bitters can have varying flavor profiles with an array of ingredient possibilities.
-The recipes for bitters are often highly guarded, but in the spirit of transparency, we list every ingredient used in our bitters and are happy to talk about why we’ve chosen each one.
+The recipes for bitters are often highly guarded, but since we believe in total transparency, we list every ingredient used in our bitters and are happy to talk about why we’ve chosen each one.

 Grains of Paradise

 Grains of paradise doesn’t have anything to do with the beautiful flower, Bird of Paradise, but it is a member of the ginger family.
 The grain, which strongly resembles pepper in both appearance and flavor is also closely related to cardamom.
 That’s a lot of different flavors, right?
 Ginger, pepper, and cardamom.
 That’s why we love using this grain in our bitters.

 In traditional West African medicine, where the plant originates, it was thought to have digestive properties.
 Which as you might have noticed is a theme amongst many of the ingredients that make up traditional aromatic bitters.
 Grains of paradise is used in our award-winning Cardamom Bitters, to bring a bright, but subtle pepper spice.